-Visit our Facebook page on Tuesdays and Fridays to learn interesting snippets about Montgomery County history.
+Visit our Facebook page to learn interesting snippets about Montgomery County history.
 Our new “Museum Minute” video tours have been entertaining to learn to produce to say the least!
 These short videos feature museum staff introducing you to some of the items on display in the museum exhibits.

 The newly opened exhibit at the Montgomery Museum of Art & History explores the long history of schools in Montgomery County.
 A collection of objects and photographs illustrates the many challenges in providing education to children prior to 1940.
 Of special interest, is the School Census map on display.
 This map enumerates the number of children served by the county’s schools in 1940, where the children lived, and shows the locations of the schools and school districts.
 Photographs of many of the 59 schools in service in 1940 have been added to the map.